LandlordStudio-Recruitment/ls-recruitment-front-end-only/README.md

 ### API <a name="API"></a>

-As part of the Next.js application, an inbuilt API has been provided.
+As part of the web app, an inbuilt API has been provided.

 This exposes two routes;